marcelm/cutadapt/doc/guide.rst

     Used together with ``--untrimmed-output``.
 The second read in a pair is written to this file when the processed pair was *not* trimmed.

+``--too-short-paired-output FILE``
+    Write the second read in a pair to this file if pair is too short.
+Use together with ``--too-short-output``.

+``--too-long-paired-output FILE``
+    Write the second read in a pair to this file if pair is too long.
+Use together with ``--too-long-output``.

 ``--pair-filter=(any|both)``
     Which of the reads in a paired-end read have to match the filtering criterion in order for it to be filtered.

 Note that the option names can be abbreviated as long as it is clear which option is meant (unique prefix).
 For example, instead of ``--untrimmed-output``